jondot/awesome-react-native/README.md

 - [react-native-tab](https://github.com/vczero/react-native-tab/) - react-native-tab is a simple module for add a "Tab Menu" to your React Native app.
 - [react-native-tabbar](https://github.com/alinz/react-native-tabbar/) - Tab bar with more freedom
 - [react-native-tableview](https://github.com/aksonov/react-native-tableview/) - Native iOS TableView wrapper for React Native
+- [react-native-tabs](https://github.com/aksonov/react-native-tabs/) - React Native platform-independent tabs.
+Could be used for bottom tab bars as well as sectioned views (with tab buttons)
 - [react-native-timeago](https://github.com/TylerLH/react-native-timeago/) - Auto-updating timeago component for React Native
 - [react-native-timer-mixin](https://github.com/reactjs/react-timer-mixin/) - TimerMixin provides timer functions for executing code in the future that are safely cleaned up when the component unmounts.
 This is a fork that includes react-native InteractionManager support.
 - [react-native-toolkit](https://github.com/marty-wang/react-native-toolkit/) - A collection of common UI components for react native mobile apps.